GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 '	- Application interface and theme:
 ' 		- Visual feedback with pleasing ocean-themed interface with animated bubbles '		- This 2025-03-18 is a special day to me and I've made this application in '		  order to celebrate this day.
-My old friend and family knows what the '		  special day of the 18th March meant for me.
+My old friends and family knows what the '		  special day of the 18th March meant for me.
 '
 ' Notes: